JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: While Kotlin allowed passing an inline functional parameter to another inline function
+> **Short summary**: while Kotlin allowed passing an inline functional parameter to another inline function
-> as a receiver, it always resulted in a compiler exception when compiling such code.
+> as a receiver, it always resulted in compiler exceptions when compiling such code.
 > Kotlin 1.9 will prohibit this, thus reporting an error instead of crashing the compiler
 >
 > **Deprecation cycle**: